ibm-cloud-docs/vpc/file_storage_vpc_replication.md

 The general procedure for establishing replication is:

 1. [Create a file share](/docs/vpc?topic=vpc-file-storage-create-replication&interface=ui) and specify a replica file share in the UI, from the CLI, or with the API - For example, with the API, you can make a `POST /shares` call and specify the `replica_share` parameter and define the replica and zone in which it is to be created.
-In the same call, you can specify the `replication_cron_spec`parameter to define the replication schedule.
+In the same call, you can specify the `replication_cron_spec` parameter to define the replication schedule.
 You can also specify the target zone in which to create the replica file share.
 2. Verify that replication is working by checking the replication status - After the primary and replica file shares are created, you can check to see whether the replication is working.
 For example, from the API, you can make a `GET /shares/{id}` call.
 When the replication status is operational, the `replication_status` parameter in the API response indicates `active`.
-3. Use the replica file share - In the case of site failure for the primary file share, you can fail over to the replica file share, which becomes the new primary file share, with read and write capability.
+3. Use the replica file share - If the primary file share fails or becomes unavailable for any reason, you can fail over to the replica file share.
+When you perform the failover, the replica share becomes the new primary file share, with read and write capability.
-4. Reestablish a replica relationship with the original file share when it's back online - In this case, you can continue to use the replica site as primary, or fail back to the original site.
+4. Restart the replication with the original file share as scheduled when it's back online - In this case, you can continue to use the replica site as primary, or fail back to the original site.

 ## Next steps
 {: #fs-replication-next-steps}